Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 2. Unless you started the training as a background process, connect to your VM from another terminal instance.
-3. Set the `python` folder in ml-agents to your current working directory.
-4. Run the following command from your `tensorboard --logdir=summaries --host 0.0.0.0`
+3. Run the following command from your terminal `tensorboard --logdir=summaries --host 0.0.0.0`
-5. You should now be able to open a browser and navigate to `<Your_VM_IP_Address>:6060` to view the TensorBoard report.
+4. You should now be able to open a browser and navigate to `<Your_VM_IP_Address>:6060` to view the TensorBoard report.

 ## Running on Azure Container Instances